ak47us/interview-silk/README.md

     - Dataclass: Provides better type safety and can be used with type hints, which improves code readability and helps catch errors during development.
 IDEs can provide better autocompletion and static analysis.
     - Dataclass: Makes the code more readable by explicitly defining the structure of the data.
 This self-documenting feature makes it easier to understand and maintain.
     - Dataclass can be up to 15x faster to access elements.
+- One could re-implement the API client to kick off a batch of asynchronous HTTP calls, based on pagination parameters.
+This would save lots of time spent waiting for each request.
+- The code could also be re-implemented in Cython or Jython, allowing for faster compiled code when running the analysis and graph generation.
+- For graphing, Pandas can split the data in MongoDB into chunks, which helps for cases where the data is larger than local system memory can allow.
+- The data could also be offloaded to Redis during calculation if it becomes too big.
+- Apache Airflow should also be implemented for improved code readability and to be able to use the UI to see scheduled syncs.
+Also increases collaboration and transparency.
 </details>